 - When routing an action map to a target, be sure to specify the Origination DN that is set in GAX and used with the Agent Pacing Service.
 For detailed information, see the Configuration topic in the Agent Pacing Service Deployment Guide.

 - Make the following mandatory modifications to your customer website, in this order:

 - Deploy Genesys Widgets.
 For information, see Integration with Genesys Widgets and the Genesys Widgets Deployment Guide and Genesys Widgets Reference.

-- Specifying the text that displays on the WebChat Widget, the information that the Widget collects from website visitors, and when to offer (trigger) the WebChat Widget to a website visitor is all configured in the Predictive Engagement section of the Genesys Cloud admin UI (see Step 5, above).
-In addition to the relevant documentation suggested in Step 5, see Trigger an action map and Outcome probabilities.
-To see sample configuration for a specific scenario, watch the video on the Web chats page in the Predictive Engagement Administrator's Guide.
+- Specifying the text that displays on the WebChat Widget, the information that the Widget collects from website visitors, and when to offer (trigger) the WebChat Widget to a website visitor is all configured in the Predictive Engagement section of the Genesys Cloud CX admin UI (see Step 5, above).
+In addition to the relevant documentation suggested in Step 5, see Define an action map's triggers.
+To see sample configuration for a specific scenario, watch the video on the Create a web chat offer page in the Predictive Engagement Administrator's Guide.